NOW, LOVE

 • ICYMI: How the GI Bill's Promise Was Denied to a Million Black WWII Veterans.

-Week 9 | Expand Business Networks
+Nugget 9 | Expand Business Networks

 • For more on how networks form and why they are important for combating systemic racism, read this great report: HOW WE RISE: How social networks in Charlotte impact economic mobility.